trackier/android_sdk/README.md

 ## <a id="qs-getting-gaid"></a> Getting Google Advertising ID

-- Add the google advertising id dependency in your **android/app/build.gradle**
+- Add the google advertising id dependency in your app **build.gradle**

 ```gradle
 dependencies {